-Syrian security forces deployed on Saturday to villages on the outskirts of Sweida, as sectarian clashes between Druze and Bedouin fighters continued despite a ceasefire announced earlier in the day.
+Syrian security forces were sent to villages on the outskirts of Sweida on Saturday as sectarian clashes between Druze and Bedouin fighters continued despite a ceasefire announced earlier in the day.

-Fighting persisted in the Druze-majority city of Sweida on Saturday afternoon, with footage showing plumes of black smoke rising over the city amid heavy gunfire and shelling.
+Fighting persisted in the Druze-majority city of Sweida on Saturday afternoon, with video showing plumes of black smoke rising over the city amid heavy gunfire and shelling.

 There were no immediate reports of casualties from the renewed violence.